JavaAcademyDoktorki/battleships/Readme.md

 ### In order to run application:
 * JRE 1.8 must be installed on your machine (http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
 * maven installed (mvn)
+* set java version for maven to 1.8, you can use a command: export JAVA_HOME=<path-to-java>

 ### How to run server and two clients
 1. Download project: git clone git@github.com:JavaAcademyDoktorki/battleships.git